MicrosoftDocs/dataexplorer-docs/data-explorer/white-paper.md

 #### Cluster state and metadata transactions

-ADE relies heavily on the Azure Blob service as a durable, highly-available storage both for the data shards and for the cluster metadata.
+ADE relies heavily on the Azure Blob service as a durable, highly available storage both for the data shards and for the cluster metadata.
 Each data shard has a unique ID and is represented by a number of blobs in the storage (we describe the shard format in a later section).
 A database maintains a list of available storage containers (storage account URI + container name), configured by the database administrator.

 Each data shard resides in one of those containers.
-A table definition holds a list of references to its data shards (i.e. list of shard ID's), along with the corresponding storage containers.
-Therefore, data shards are spread across multiple storage accounts and containers, balancing the load on the Blob service and allowing for very efficient manipulations on a group of shards at the container level.
+A table definition holds a list of references to its data shards (i.e. list of shard IDs), along with the corresponding storage containers.
+Therefore, data shards are spread across multiple storage accounts and containers, balancing the load on the Blob service and allowing for efficient manipulations on a group of shards at the container level.

 The latest snapshot of the metadata (along with the previous versions) is always kept in the Azure blob.
 The Admin node also loads it in memory and maintains it as immutable data structure (with efficient cloning and copy-on-write support).
 A metadata transaction clones and modifies the in-memory object tree, then commits a new snapshot to the blob and makes the new metadata tree visible to the rest of the cluster.
 Depending on the kind of the transaction, the snapshot written to the blob could be either a full one or a delta snapshot (to save on bandwidth and speed up the commit flow).